finos/common-domain-model/documentation/source/documentation.rst

 * It allows for flexibility in a context where it would be challenging to mandate which points in the process should have associated timestamps.
 * Gathering all of those in one place in the model allows for evaluation and rationalisation down the road.

-Below is (serialised) JSON representation of this approach.
+Below is an instance of a CDM representation (`serialised`_ into JSON) of this approach.

 .. code-block:: Java